privacy-tech-lab/gpc-android/README.md

 You should then see the indicator that GPC enabled; “Sec-GPC: 1”

 ### gpc-android-app
-The gpc-android-app contains the code for an app which has the following functions
+The gpc-android-app folder contains the code for an app which has the following functions
 1. Directs users to DuckDuckGo or Brave, two browsers where GPC is enabled
 2. Directs users to the AdID setting, where they can disable the AdID setting.